dhiway/cord/docs/sdk/native-contract.md

 143 methods are projected from `native-route-contract.json`, the authoritative route inventory.
 Each entry binds ordered parameters, result/finality, Rust query or command variant, TypeScript callable, runtime API or pallet call, and the pallet/call indices used by current dispatch tables.
 Rust and TypeScript harnesses execute all 143 canonical request samples.
-The contract is bound to the reproduced RFC-78 metadata hash, but it is not a generated PAPI or decoded-metadata descriptor;
+The checked-in Commons V14 SCALE metadata is extracted from the current runtime Wasm and drives a byte-reproducible `polkadot-api` descriptor build.
+The route contract remains the authoritative product-policy
+projection: its closed payload schemas and canonical Rust/TypeScript factories deliberately expose only admitted app methods, while the generated PAPI descriptor retains the complete metadata truth.
-no current decoded metadata blob is available or checked in.
-Payload schemas therefore assert only the current product-sdk core validation contract and canonical Rust/TypeScript typed-factory coverage; they do not claim decoded runtime argument signatures.
-Product methods use exact, closed payload shapes and Subxt metadata-resolved transports.
+Product methods use exact, closed payload shapes and metadata-resolved transports.
 Raw SCALE, pallet/call indices, migrated domain Revive calls, contract ABIs, and contract-address aliases are not reference SDK surfaces.

 The contract-to-native map is design coverage only, never a compatibility facade.
 It classifies